ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When used in text, the corresponding terms are capitalized.
 To ensure readability, only a core set of terms is included in this section.

+Append-only Log (converges Ledger and Registry):

+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Registry, Log or Ledger.
+SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Artifact:

 : a physical or non-physical item that is moving along the supply chain.